 - To a medium sized mixing bowl, add the flour, baking powder, salt, sugar, butter, and oil.
 Use a hand mixer or a stand mixer fitted with the paddle attachment to beat the mixture together until the butter has completely combined with the dry ingredients and no lumps remain.

 - Add in the egg white, vanilla, and buttermilk.
 Whisk the ingredients together just until a cohesive batter has formed.

 - Distribute the batter evenly between the six liners.
 Bake for 15-20 min., or until a toothpick inserted in the center of the cupcakes comes out clean.

-- Add the cherries and sugar to a small saucepan set over medium heat.
+- Add the cherries, sugar, and liqueur to a small saucepan set over medium heat.
 Stir and mash down the cherries ocasionally, until the mixture comes to a simmer.

-- In a small bowl, whisk together the corn starch and lemon juice.
+- In a small bowl, whisk together the cornstarch and water.

-- While constantly whisking the cherries, pour the corn starch slurry into the saucepan.
-Continue to constantly whisk until the mixture thickens (~2 minutes.)
+- While constantly whisking the cherries, pour the cornstarch slurry into the saucepan.
+Continue to constantly whisk until the mixture thickens (~1 minute.)

 - Remove the cherry jam from the heat and place it in the fridge to cool down before filling the cupcakes.